 Participants and Speakers

-jaye simpson is an Oji-Cree Saulteaux Indigiqueer from Sapotaweyak Cree Nation. their work has appeared in the anthologies Hustling Verse, Love After the End and the forthcoming anthology The Care We Dream Of. it was never going to be okay was shortlisted for the 2021 ReLit Award for poetry and won the 2021 Indigenous Voices Award. they are a displaced Indigenous person resisting, ruminating, and residing on xʷməθkʷəy̓əm (Musqueam), səl̓ilwətaɁɬ (Tsleil-waututh), and sḵwx̱wú7mesh (Squamish) First Nations territories.
-(BRITISH COLUMBIA)
+jaye simpson is an Oji-Cree Saulteaux Indigiqueer from the Sapotaweyak Cree Nation. simpson is a writer, advocate and activist sharing their knowledge and lived experiences in hope of creating utopia. they are published in several magazines including Poetry Is Dead, This Magazine, PRISM international, SAD Magazine: Green, GUTS Magazine, SubTerrain, Grain and Room.
+They are in two anthologies: Hustling Verse (2019) and Love After the End (2020).
+Their first poetry collection, it was never going to be okay (Nightwood Ed.) was shortlisted for the 2021 ReLit Award and a 2021 Dayne Ogilvie Prize Finalist while also winning the 2021 Indigenous Voices Award for Published Poetry in English. they are a displaced Indigenous person resisting, ruminating and residing on xʷməθkʷəy̓əm (Musqueam), səl̓ilwətaɁɬ (Tsleil-waututh), and sḵwx̱wú7mesh (Squamish) First Nations territories, colonially known as Vancouver.

 BRANDON WINT is a poet, spoken word artist, and educator.
 For more than a decade, Wint has been a sought-after, touring performer, and has presented his work in the United States, Australia, Lithuania, Latvia, and Jamaica.
 His poems and essays have been published in national anthologies, including The Great Black North: Contemporary African-Canadian Poetry (Frontenac House, 2013) and Black Writers Matter (University of Regina Press, 2019).
 Divine Animal is his debut book of poetry.
 (BRITISH COLUMBIA)